finntendoverse/msu-06-server-side-apis-challenge/README.md

-# Third-Party APIs Challenge: Work Day Scheduler
+# Server-Side APIs Challenge: Weather Dashboard

 ## Description
 AS a traveler<br>